 Either way will work, but I believe you get a more accurate picture when you add the numbers back in.

 Let’s assume my take-home pay is $4,000 per month, after all of my deductions.

 So my true take-home pay would be $5,500

-This amount goes at the top of your sheet and is the basis of your budget.
+This amount goes at the top of your sheet and is the basis of your minimalist budget.

 2. Monthly Needs:

-Determining your monthly needs is a critical part of the budgeting process.
-I recommend going through your last few months of spending to get an accurate picture of what you have spent.
+Determining your monthly needs is a critical part of your household budgeting process.
+I recommend reviewing your last few months of spending to get an accurate picture of what you have spent.

 Don’t just estimate; trust me, when I say you won’t get it right.
 Pretty much everyone underestimates how much they spend.

 For example, no one wants to admit to themselves how much they are really spending on dining out.